Wool carrying the Farmer’s Yarn mark can be traced back to named UK farms.

 Wool is processed within the United Kingdom.

-Land animals and farmers are the priority, with farmers working to improve soil health and animal and farmer wellbeing.
+Land, animals and farmers are the priority, with farmers working to improve soil health and animal and farmer wellbeing.

 And the people who handle the fleece – from farmer to finished product – are valued and respected.